The Power of Forgiveness

 A woman in a field holds her hands out as birds fly in the sunshine, symbolizing forgiveness

-Forgiveness: The Ultimate Symbol of Strength
+Forgiveness: The Ultimate Weapon

 Those of us in recovery who have spent some time among the twelve-step community know that resentments can wield a terrible power.
-Fortunately, we have a weapon and symbolic weapon against resentments: forgiveness.
+Fortunately, we have a weapon against resentments: forgiveness.
 Forgiveness is not giving up nor is it admitting defeat.
 Forgiveness is about taking power back and making a conscious decision to let go of resentments, pain, and anger.

-The Power of Resentments
+The Power Resentments Have

 Some people are not ready to forgive and rightly so.
 What about victims of sexual assault and violence as well as people who have suffered physical, emotional abuse and unearned shame?
 Is it not appropriate to feel rage due to events that have happened directly or indirectly to us?